torplusdev/docs/Stellar.md

 ![Stellar modules](./images/stellar modules.png)

 Accounts are at the heart of the Stellar network.
 Accounts hold a balance in XLM, `torplus_token` or any other valid Stellar asset.
 An account consists of a Account ID (public key) and a *secret* (private) key.
 The Account ID is public: anyone can pay to the account, while the secret key is ... secret.
 Knowing the secret key is required for paying _by_ this account.
 For example, `SB66SLUNMNW4CP3JDZV2OUGPEELDNWQTVN6ZM2RRWKTZ3F2VG64JK5SR` is a secret key and `GDEAZKI6RFHTVJ5SG7HUZYIQKBUIEVRJOG75XODHXJUEYKTNEHO5P3A2` is its (public) account ID.

-Stellar account is described using a seed (private key) and an address (public key).
-Seed should stay a secret, since it allows to make changes to the account - including payments to any account.
-**Public address** is the one you can use for accepting payments, or publicly identifying your account.
-Public address can be restored from the seed if you forget it, but no the other way around.
-Seed can not be restored if lost, effectively losing the account.
+Needless to say (but we'll say it anyway) **keep your secret keys secret**.

 To use a stellar account with TorPlus it needs to be able to make and accept payments in TorPlus currency - "pptoken" assets.
 A stellar asset is defined using two parameters, asset code and issuer.